srinivasannivas/Portfolio/README.md

-# Portfolio
+# Personal Portfolio Website

-This is my personal portfolio website where I showcase my skills, projects, and experience.
-It includes a summary of my work, a downloadable resume, and a contact form for easy communication.
-The site is clean, responsive, and designed to give a quick overview of what I do.
+This is my personal portfolio website, built to showcase my skills, projects, experience, and contact information in a clean and responsive layout.
+The site is designed with a modern, professional theme and is fully optimized for desktop and mobile devices.

+## 🌐 Live Demo

+You can view the live site here: [Your GitHub Pages URL](https://yourusername.github.io/portfolio)

+## 📄 Features

+- Fully responsive and mobile-friendly design
+- Smooth scrolling navigation
+- Sections: Home, About, Skills, Projects, Resume, and Contact
+- Downloadable PDF resume
+- Animated skill highlights and interactive elements
+- Contact form with validation
+- Hosted via GitHub Pages

+## 🛠️ Technologies Used

+- HTML5
+- CSS3 (with custom styles and responsive media queries)
+- JavaScript
+- Git & GitHub Pages for deployment